foundata/chocolatey-usewindow.extension/SECURITY.md

 * on how to reproduce the issue.
 * a fix (if any) which's code is compatible to the project's [license](./LICENSE).
 * attribution (Name?
 Email?
-Any URL to link?) or if you want to stay anonymous.
+Any URL to mention?) or if you want to stay anonymous.

+Beside our thanks, you can expect attribution in the release notes of the version shipping a fix if your report was valid.
 Please note that we do not pay any bug bounties.
-But you can expect a big thank you as well as attribution in the release notes of the version shipping a fix.